CWA Dagger Shortlist | #1 iTunes | #1 Women Sleuths

 In the tradition of Ruth Rendell, Lynda la Plante, Frances Fyfield and Barbara Vine, Cut Short is a gripping psychological thriller that introduces DI Geraldine Steel, a woman whose past is threatening to collide with her future.

-When DI Geraldine Steel relocates to the quiet rural town of Woolsmarsh, she expects to find her new home to be somewhere where nothing much ever happens; a space where she can battle her demons in private.
-But when she finds herself pitted against a twisted killer preying on local young women she quickly discovers how wrong she is...
+Meet Detective Inspector Geraldine Steel: fierce, dependable, and committed to her job.
+Relocated to the quiet town of Woolsmarsh, she expects respite from the stresses of the city; a space where she can battle her demons in private.
+But when she finds herself pitted against a twisted killer preying on young women, she quickly discovers how wrong she is...

-DI Geraldine Steel is locked into a race against time, determined to find the killer before they discover yet another naked corpse .
-But can she save the lives of the town's young women - or will Geraldine herself become the killer's ultimate trophy?
+By day, Woolsmarsh park is a haven for families, dogwalkers, or simply for a breath of fresh air.
+But in the shadows a predator prowls, hunting for a fresh victim.
+Locked in a race against time, Geraldine is determined to find the killer before they discover yet another corpse.
+But can she save the lives of the town's young women – or will Geraldine herself become the killer's ultimate trophy?

 Read an Extract from Cut Short